OSLC/oslc-server/README.md

 ## Set Up

-OSLC Server requires the installation of ldp-service-jena, oslc-service, and Apache Jena Fuseki 2.0.
+OSLC Server requires the installation of ldp-service-jena, oslc-service, and Apache Jena Fuseki 2.4.

 Apache Jena Fuseki 2.0 can be downloaded [here](https://jena.apache.org/download/#jena-fuseki).
+Once it is unzipped, enter the folder apache-jena labeled apache-jena-fuseki-2.4.0 and run the following code:

+	$ fuseki-server --update --loc=<location of direction> /ldp

 ## License